xxaxxelxx/xx_icecast/README.md

 Container operates as a proxy for player containers.

 ####Environment####

- > ATTENTION:
- > Always SET YOUR OWN PASSWORDS TO PREVENT ANY UNAUTHORIZED ACCESS!!!
+> ATTENTION: Always set your own passwords to prevent any unauthorized access!!!

 - IC_ADMIN_PASS=*myadminpass*
 - IC_SOURCE_PASS=*mysourcepass*